 - 1. "Act" means the Song-Brown Health Care Workforce Training Act, Health and Safety Code, Sections 128200, et. seq. - 2.
 "Application" means the grant application/proposal submitted by Grantee. - 3.
 "Commission" means the California Healthcare Workforce Policy Commission. - 4.
-"Director" means the Director of the Office of Statewide Health Planning and Development or his designee. - "Grant Agreement/Grant Number" means Grant Number <<agreement number>> awarded to Grantee. - 6.
-"Grantee" means the fiscally responsible entity in charge of administering the Grant Funds and includes the Program identified on the Grant Application. - 7.
-"Grant Funds" means the money provided by OSHPD for the Project described by Grantee in its Application and Scope of Work. - 8.
-"Other Sources of Funds" means all cash, donations, or in-kind contributions that are required or used to complete the Project beyond the grant funds provided by this Grant Agreement. - 9.
-"Program" means the Grantee's training program(s) listed on the Grant Application. - 10.
-"Program Director" means the Director of Grantee's training program(s) for which grant funds are being awarded. - 11.
-"Project" means the activity described in the Grantee's Application and Scope of Work to be accomplished with the Grant Funds.
+"Director" means the Director of the Office of Statewide Health Planning and Development or his designee. - 5.
+"Deputy Director" means the Deputy Director of the Health Workforce Development Division (HWDD) or his/her designee. - 6.
+"Grant Agreement/Grant Number" means Grant Number [Grant Agreement Number] awarded to Grantee. - 7.
+"Grantee" means the fiscally responsible entity in charge of administering the grant funds and includes the Program identified on the Grant Application. - 8.
+"Grant Funds" means the money provided by OSHPD for the Project described by Grantee in its Application and Scope of Work. - 9.
+"Other Sources of Funds" means all cash, donations, or in-kind contributions that are required or used to complete the Project beyond the grant funds provided by this Grant Agreement.

-12. "State" means the State of California and includes all its Departments, Agencies, Committees and Commissions.

-- 13. "Training Institution" means the Grantee. - B. Term of the Agreement: This Agreement shall take effect on 06/30/2020 and shall terminate on 08/15/2021. - C. Scope of Work: Grantee agrees to the Scope of Work as set forth herein.
+- 10. "Program" means the Grantee's training program(s) listed on the Grant Application. - 11.
+"Program Director" means the Director of Grantee's training program(s) for which grant funds are being awarded. - 12.
+"Program Manager" means the OSHPD manager responsible for the grant program. - 13.
+"Project" means the activity described in the Grantee's Application and Scope of Work to be accomplished with the grant funds. - 14.
+"State" means the State of California and includes all its Departments, Agencies, Committees and Commissions. - 15.
+"Training Institution" means the Grantee. - B. Term of the Agreement: This Agreement shall take effect on the [Agreement Start Date] and shall terminate on [Agreement End Date]. - C. Scope of Work: Grantee agrees to the following Scope of Work as set forth herein.
 In the event of a conflict between the provisions of this section and the Grantee's Application, the provisions of this Scope of Work Section shall prevail: - 1.
-Comply with the Physician Assistant Standards adopted by the California Healthcare Workforce Policy Commission as amended from time to time. - 2.
-Under the direction of the Program Director, use Grant Funds to provide physician assistant training for << number of students>> students in the 2020/21 Academic Year.
+Under the direction of the residency Program Director, use grant funds to offset the costs associated with obtaining program accreditation from the Accreditation Council for Graduate Medicine Education (ACGME). - Comply with the latest version of the Family Medicine/Internal Medicine/Obstetrics and Gynecology/Pediatrics Standards adopted by the California Healthcare Workforce Policy Commission:

+California Healthcare Workforce Policy Commission Standards for [Specialty] Residency Training Programs Version: [Month-Day-Year]